 When we fall in love, a fine line exists between what of our affections we expose and what we keep to ourselves.
 We are simultaneously strong and weak, intrepid and inhibited.
 Could this be real? we wonder.
 We want to shout that the view of the world from the stars is as poets imagine.
 Love has wings.
 Superman takes Lois above the clouds on a voyage to the moon, regains a hold of her as she teeters, and brings her safely to the ground, both of them in an embrace with lips nearly touching and eyes keyholes to the mysteries of each other’s thoughts.
 Some interview.
 We want to shout love.
 Then again, no. She hardly knows him.
 He hardly knows her.
 This is just 20 minutes of a topsy-turvy ride.
 Maybe, Lois hopes, that given Superman’s ability to see through her dress that her underwear is pink, he could read her mind.
 With words, we bluff.
 Behind silence, we hide.
 But our thoughts never lie.

-You all know what dreams I’ve got.
-They’re huge.
-The other day, I was talking to a neighbor about my purpose for this blog – to promote myself as a writer with postings on the subjects that inspire me, most of which happen to be films.
-I told him that I’ve been having a blast while at this.
-This blog serves as an emotional outlet without the complexity of a novel, and it’s readily available on the internet – a comfort from the close hits I have had in which the right people have read my more ambitious works, only for disquietude to result as their interest fizzled out.
-“I admire your persistence,” he said.
+Inevitable.
+You all know what dreams I’ve got – quite simply, to write and to be read; hence, this blog, which serves as an emotional outlet without the complexity of a novel.
+It is also readily available on the internet – a comfort from the close hits I have had in which the right people have read my more ambitious works, only for disquietude to result as their interest fizzled out.
+“I admire your persistence,” a neighbor told me the other day.
 “This is what I set out to do,” I responded.
-Talent and will aside, my heart is in the right place.
-Through the years, with every setback and rejection, writing has come to encompass a great deal more than the self.
-“To forge from the smithy of my soul the uncreated conscience of my race,” James Joyce declares in “A Portrait of the Artist as a Young Man.”
-So it is with me.
-I owe it to all from where I hail whose stories have invigorated my creativity to make it.
+Herein lies the Superman in me, if not in physical strength then in a merciless endurance for rejection, for through the years, with every setback, writing has come to encompass a great deal more than the self.
+“You’ve got to give more than you take,” Reeve has said. (https://www.brainyquote.com/authors/christopher_reeve) And so I owe it to all whose stories have invigorated my creativity to make it.

-Christopher Reeve himself is a lesson in selflessness.
-His reason for living was in the lives he gave others.
+Christopher Reeve was truly a man who abided by his own words.
+His discovered a reason for living in the lives he gave others.
 Even in a wheelchair, he continued to fly the world in order to right what he believed was wrong.
 He was Superman to the end, an artist and a lover, and he made us aware of the superhero in all of us: if we could find the strength to unleash the talents we possess that our dreams are made of, then we could fill the world with poetry.